leosumi/leosumi/index.md

 * [RSS feeds are underused](articles/rss-feeds-are-underused.html)
 * [How to learn C](articles/how-to-learn-c.html)

+## Notes

+Here are some [notes](notes/index.html), not so short introduction to a particular subject.

 ## Chronicles

 Here are some [chronicles](chronicles/index.html), posts that are events based written in chronological order.
 You can look at my [Hello World!](chronicles/hello-world.html) chronicle, a post about this website.